 There’s one solid thing that can get me into any bar.
 No, it’s not Real Housewives trivia night… It’s the Aviation Cocktail!

 It’s by far and away my absolute favorite cocktail on this planet.
 But unfortunately, this drink can be a bit difficult to order in many bars because the ingredients are somewhat obscure.
-That’s why I had to recreate the recipe at home.
+That’s why I set out to perfecting the recipe at home.

 Crème de violette, also known as liqueur de violette, is a generic term for a liqueur with natural and/or artificial violet flower flavoring and coloring.
 The taste profile and aroma are distinctly floral and sweet, and is said to be reminiscent of the violet candies popular in the early to mid 20th century.

-The base of this cocktail is gin and, although the crème de violette is sweet, this is generally a dry cocktail.
-Also in play are maraschino cherry liqueur and lemon juice.
+Also featured in this cocktail are maraschino cherry liqueur and lemon juice.
 And, while your local bar may not carry all the ingredients, you should be able to easily find them at your local liquor store.

 What’s your favorite cocktail to order at a bar?
 Do you always order the same thing, or do you like to switch it up a bit?
 I’d love to hear in the comments below!
 Cheers!

-Aviation Gin Cocktail
+Aviation Gin Cocktail Recipe